 fresh flatleaf parsley, chopped, to garnish

-For the focaccia, brush a baking sheet generously with olive oil.
+Preheat the oven 230C/450F/Gas 8.
+Brush a baking sheet generously with olive oil.

 Keep mixing like this until you have a soft dough.
 Do not knead it but work it very gently to bring it together.

 Transfer to a floured surface, and roll it out to about 35x20cm/14x8in and transfer it to the oiled tray.

 Brush the top of the dough with some more oil and sprinkle with a little sea salt.
 Transfer to the oven and cook for ten minutes.
 Then turn the oven down to 200C/400F/Gas 6 and cook for a further 8-12 minutes until cooked.
 When cooked, it should feel firm in the centre and be golden brown.